 This trip is a real Canadian adventure featuring many fine ski touring summits, a large icefield crossing and several broken glaciers.
 Many long and fantastic descents and peak bagging opportunities await the most experience ski tourers.
 For optimal conditions this traverse is best skied in mid April.

 This remote, tent based, backcountry trip is ideal for those looking at ski touring in seldom visited terrain far from the crowds.
 It is an exciting heli access program similar to a ski traverse however, here you will enjoy skiing with a light day pack while touring from a well located camp site.

-This year, our backcountry basecamp will be in the pristine Serpentine Lake area near Kokanee Glacier Provincial Park.
-This area offers heaps of beautiful alpine terrain, interesting ski peaks along with some of the best tree skiing in the Selkirks.
+This year, our backcountry base camp will be in the Freshfield Icefieilds near Banff National Park.
+This area offers exciting glacier and ski mountaineering alpine terrain, numerous high alpine ski peaks along with some tree skiing.
 Join us on this exclusive adventure and discover a touring paradise while skiing with a small group.
-The average yearly snowpack in this area exceeds 3 meters!
+The average yearly snowpack in this area exceeds 4 meters!